 it's pretty plain cycling from here on into bowmore and even downhill for the last part, past the tv mast that provides this part of the island with its terrestrial tv signal beamed from the receiving mast at port ellen. this road brings you out at the back of the famous 'round church' at the top of bowmore main street. when you reach the junction, turning right takes you into bowmore - turning left will take you off to port ellen along the low road and going via islay international airport.

-at the moment, we're concerned with going into bowmore so turn right here, go round the bend and here we are at the top of main street in bowmore. (just on a brief aside at this juncture, as you round the corner past the church, the housing estate on your left is known as stanalane and that's where i live and where you'd get your bike repaired. i mention this not to invite persons unknown to drop by for an espresso, but to let you know where i am, because i'm the only cycle repairer and spare parts person in bowmore.)
+here we are at the top of main street in bowmore. (just on a brief aside at this juncture, as you round the corner past the church, the housing estate on your left is known as stanalane and that's where i live and where you'd get your bike repaired. i mention this not to invite persons unknown to drop by for an espresso, but to let you know where i am, because i'm the only cycle repairer and spare parts person in bowmore.)

 i've no real desire to go into intrinsic details about my home village because i'm sure other sites can make a better job than i can, so we shall deal with cycling related bits and pieces alone. as you turn down main street, bowmore post office is on the left. catherine mactaggart operates cycle hire from here and will be more than happy to either find me or phone me should you find yourself in dire need of mechanical assistance (bicycles only please).